2025 Colorado Resiliency Framework Update

 “The ability of communities to rebound, positively adapt to, or thrive amidst changing conditions or challenges - including human-caused and natural disasters - and to maintain a quality of life, healthy growth, durable systems, economic vitality, and conservation of resources for present and future generations.”

-Summer Engagement Opportunities!
+Engagement Opportunities!

 Interested in informing the Colorado Resiliency Framework update?
 We will have a wide range of opportunities and methods in which to participate!